 We are always welcoming new board members, if interested please contact Kimberly.

-To encourage, promote, and develop young jazz musicians by teaching improvisation and listening techniques to enhance their understanding of the language of jazz.
 We are a non-profit organization created to provide opportunities for middle school and high school jazz students in small group settings.

 Our goal is to provide students with an opportunity to perform fun, exciting, and challenging music in a small group setting.